Alda-Kst/To-Do-List/README.md

 ### 2. Completing a task
 To mark a task as complete, simply click the checkbox next to the task description.
 The task will be crossed out to indicate that it has been completed.
 ### 3. Deleting a task
 To delete a task, click the "Delete" button next to the task you want to delete.
-This will remove the task from the To-Do-list.
+This will remove the task from the To-Do-List.
 ## Requirements
 - HTML
 - CSS